Fliplet/fliplet-cli/docs/components/Interface.md

 The interface consists in a html template which gets parsed and compiled via [Handlebars](http://handlebarsjs.com/), plus any other asset (like CSS and JS files, though they don't get compiled).

 Your template will get available in the view all settings that have been previously saved in the instance as handlebars variables.
-You can also print the component unique id using the `{{ id }}` variable.
+You can also print the component unique id using the {% raw %}`{{ id }}`{% endraw %} variable.

 Example: